 In 1936 Masud married Atiya, a direct descendant of Sir Syed Ahmad Khan.
 She showed us the Kashmiri shawl presented to Sir Syed when he was knighted by the British Government.

 From 1937 until India's partition in 1947 Masud worked as Council Secretary, and then Chief Secretary (a position equivalent to Minister) for Nawab Rampur.
 One unusual duty which fell to him was making the arrangements for the wedding of the Nawab's son.
-This was a gigantic extravaganza with private trains for the wedding party, processions with the army and elephants, days of feasting, and spectacular fireworks.
+This was an extravaganza with a private train for the wedding party, processions with the army and elephants, days of feasting, and spectacular fireworks.

 Masud shunned the limelight.
 Although he had a standing invitation to see the Nawab, and most of his colleagues did just that, Masud never took advantage.
 The Nawab said one day, "Why do you not come to see me?
 Are you angry with me?"
 Masud said, "Huzoor, the work is going well, there was no need to see you."